mrtnrdl/SWEC-16-Notes/workingtogetheronahugecodebase.md

 	- searching for reg-ex-patterns, class names, etc.
 	- ctrl + click etc. works as expected
 	- looks more and more like an ide --> syntax highlighting etc.
+- pre and post commit checks keep the trunk in a working state

 ## Opinions and experiences
 - It's okay: Not as unmanagable as you would think